dralmadani/DataViz-Project/README.md

 This visualization focuses on
 - City
-- State
-- population 2010: the population in 2020
-- population 2020: the population in 2020
-- Density and Area
+- The number of skyscrapers
+- The first skyscraper in the city (year)

 ----
 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

+  * How many skyscrapers in a city?
+  * Whare are the most skyscrapers in the world?
+  * When the city build the fist skyscraper ?
+  * When the world had an increase in the building of skyscrapers?
+  * etc

   * What are the top 200 largest cities in the USA in 2020 by population?
   * What are the top ten largest cities in the US by population in 2020 by population?
   * What are the top ten largest cities in the US by population in 2020 by density?